 The birth of your baby is one of the most exciting moments in your life and will provide you with memories which will last a lifetime.
-It can also be filled with much anxiety and apprehension as you are facing unknown elements.
-We hope you will allow us at Springhill Medical Center, along with your health care provider, to be a source of information for those questions.
+It can also be filled with much anxiety and apprehension as you are facing unknown issues.
+We hope you will allow Springhill Medical Center, along with your healthcare provider, to be a resource for information when questions arise.

-During your stay in the hospital, your baby will spend much time in your room as you get to know each other.
-Also, your baby will be cared for in our Nursery, which is comprised of the regular Newborn Nursery and the Level 2, Special Care Nursery.
+During your hospital stay, your baby will spend time in your room as you get to know each other.
+Our Nursery is comprised of the regular Newborn Nursery and a Level 2 Special Care Nursery.
 These nurseries were designed to provide optimum care and optimum security of your newborn.
-All entrances to the Nursery are locked and visitors to the regular Nursery are kept to a minimum for security reasons.
-After your baby's first bath, your newborn will be given a security sensor bracelet for further protection.
-At the Nursery, viewing windows are plentiful, but your baby may prefer to stay in your room with you.
-While there are no designated "viewing times" at the windows, an intercom connects with the Nursery personnel who will be glad to show your baby to your friends and family.
+All entrances to the Nursery are locked.
+Your newborn will be fitted with a security sensor bracelet for further protection.

 During the first days of life, your newborn will be adjusting to a new environment, even though it may appear that he or she has little energy for anything besides sleeping.
 In fact, many newborns even seem unwilling to eat during the first few days.
 It is perfectly normal for them to experience a 5-7% weight loss at this time due to fluid loss.
 Your baby will regain lost weight and begin to gain weight in a very short time.
 Your new baby needs to eat 8-12 times in a 24 hour period.
 We will help you monitor this closely to ensure your baby is getting adequate nutrition.